As a ResLife Resident Assistant you can help create a lively, friendly and supportive community in a BU halls of residence or UniLet area.

 To be considered for the role of Resident Assistant please submit your CV, and complete an assessment question and an event plan - download our 'how to apply' (pdf 112kb) document for full details and instructions.
 Please email your application and all documents to email us with 'Resident Assistant' in the subject line.

-Interview dates: Shortlisted applicants will need to be available for interviews during the week of 9 January 2017.
-You will invited to interview via email by 5pm, 24 December 2016.
+Interview dates: Shortlisted applicants will need to be available for interviews during the week of 1 May 2017.
+If you're shortlisted, you will be invited to an interview via email by 5pm, 13 April 2017.

 Salary: The hourly rate paid will be appointed at a Grade 2 with an hourly rate of £9.76 which is inclusive of holiday pay.